Hot Punched Holes

 This thinner slot is used in a mortise and tenon joint.

 Big holes are made by striking the punch and drift with a sledge hammer.
 This hole is used as a structural element of a 3/4 ton gate.

 This detail is from an Art Deco gate designed around hot punched holes.

 Punched holes are used with this balustrade since drilling them would leave it too weak.

 These holes emphasis the way the bars pass through the horizontal element of this gate.

 Punched holes are used throughout this gate and are a major design feature.

-These are used as part of a large sliding gate .
-Preventing this bar from distorting as the large slots were punched was technically challenging and required the making of specialised tooling.
+These are used as part of a large sliding gate.
+It was technically challenging to prevent this bar from distorting as the large slots were punched ... it required the making of specialised tooling!